 Find Answers to Facelift Questions

 If you are thinking about a facelift, you likely have a long list of questions.
-Here you will find answers to frequently asked facelift questions.
-Please contact us if you have any additional questions, or if you’d like to schedule a personal consultation.
+Please find answers to your facelift questions below:

 At NuBody Concepts we define a facelift as a procedure to rejuvenate the lower face and upper neck, as opposed to the entire face.
 This is also called a standard face lift.
 Other areas of the face can benefit from different procedures, such as a brow lift to smooth wrinkles in your forehead, eyelid surgery to eliminate drooping eyelids and bags under your eyes, and a facial filler like Juvederm or fat transfer to fill in creases and lines around your nose and mouth.